spatialos/online-services/docs/content/services-packages/deployment-pool/deploy.md

 cloud_storage_location = "EU"
 ```

-0. Navigate into `/services/terraform/modules.tf` & comment out all sections except for Analytics.
-This will cause only the required infrastructure for the Deployment Pool (which only requires the base infrastructure) & Analytics (for tracking of the Deployment Pool) to be provisioned.
+0. Open `/services/terraform/modules.tf` and comment out all sections except for Analytics.
+This means only the required infrastructure for the Deployment Pool (which only requires the base infrastructure) and Analytics (for tracking the Deployment Pool) is provisioned.

 0. Run `terraform init`, followed by `terraform apply`.
-Submit `Yes` when prompted.
+Submit `yes` when prompted.

-<%(#Expandable title="Ran into errors with Terraform?")%>>If you ran into any errors while applying your Terraform files, first try waiting a few minutes and re-running `terraform apply` followed by `Yes` when prompted.<br/><br/>
+<%(#Expandable title="Errors with Terraform?")%>>If you ran into any errors while applying your Terraform files, first try waiting a few minutes and re-running `terraform apply` followed by `yes` when prompted.<br/><br/>
-If this does not solve your issue(s), inspect the printed error logs to remediate. <%(/Expandable)%>
+If this does not solve your issue(s), inspect the printed error logs to resolve. <%(/Expandable)%>

 ## Step 2 - Build your service images